Weekly Updates

 Digital Map Identifying River Access Points

-Photo Credit: KGS Group February 2, 2022 Update: The Standing Policy Committee on Water and Waste, Riverbank Management and the Environment considered the recommendation of the Assiniboia Community Committee and directed the Winnipeg Public Service to report back to...
+Photo Credit: KGS Group November 25, 2022 Update The report has been reviewed and will be brought forward for the 2024 budget.
+February 2, 2022 Update: The Standing Policy Committee on Water and Waste, Riverbank Management and the Environment considered the...

 2022 UPDATE – South Winnipeg Recreation Campus – Video